surajmgr/CA_activity1/README.md

 2. Input from keyboard

 ### Notes
+1. Holding the button from on screen button more than 1 sec will input that particular number.
-1. The numbers for keyboard is set to keyNum - 48, because number starts from 48. i.e, keypress 48 = decimal 0, 49 = 1 and so on.
+2. The numbers for keyboard is set to keyNum - 48, because number starts from 48. i.e, keypress 48 = decimal 0, 49 = 1 and so on.
-2. Backescape function works from the keyboard, but is missing in on screen button.
+3. Backescape function works from the keyboard, but is missing in on screen button.
-3. Keypress value of backescape is -40.
+4. Keypress value of backescape is -40.